Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Performance times and individual admission fees vary.

 An Appalachian Summer Festival is a multi- and inter-disciplinary arts festival presenting and producing programs in music, theater, dance, film and visual arts.
-The festival also includes the Rosen-Schaffel Competition for Young & Emerging (classical music) Artists.
-It is in its 40th year in 2024.
+The festival also includes the Rosen-Schaffel Competition for Young & Emerging (classical music) Artists, which concludes with a recital.
+It is in its 41st year in 2025.

 Festival site: Appalachian State University and nearby venues